Home » Valentine's Day » How to paint on glass with DecoArt

 From the DecoArt site:

 • When painting on glass, allow the first coat to dry thoroughly before applying additional coats to avoid lifting.
 To use design patterns for transparent glass, position and secure the pattern with tape on the inside or reverse side of the glass item.
-Pattern lines may be seen easily through the glass, so transferring them is unnecessary.
+Pattern lines are easy to see through the glass, so transferring them is unnecessary.

 • Wash tools and clean the work area immediately after use.